rekihattori/awesome-programmers/README.md

 - [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann): He created the [von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) that describes a design for a digital computer which continues to be the basis of modern computer designs with breakthrough concepts like shared address space for memory.
 He also started the field of [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton) and is considered to be the creator of the first [computer virus](https://en.wikipedia.org/wiki/Computer_virus#Early_academic_work_on_self-replicating_programs) while studying self-replicating programs.
 - [Richard Hamming](https://en.wikipedia.org/wiki/Richard_Hamming): Defined numerical methods, automatic coding systems, and error-detecting and error-correcting codes
 - [James H. Wilkinson](https://en.wikipedia.org/wiki/James_H._Wilkinson): Helped facilitate the use of the high-speed digital computer with numerical analysis developer of the "backward" error analysis.
+- [Nathan Marz](https://github.com/nathanmarz): The author of the data-processing [Lambda architecture](https://en.wikipedia.org/wiki/Lambda_architecture) designed to use stream-processing or batch processing to handle data at a large scale.

 ## Computer Networking
 - [Eric Brewer](https://en.wikipedia.org/wiki/Eric_Brewer_(scientist)): The original writer of the CAP theorem